romy201/DIAYN-And-My-Secret-Sauce/README.md

 ### Baselines
 - Comparison to more recent skill discovery methods.
+- also compare after doing hyper param optimization for all methods

 ### Environments
 - Comparison in more environments, specifically ones used in the literature.